Siddharth Balachandran Receives Mohammed bin Rashid Al Maktoum Medal for Philanthropy - www.lokmattimes.com

 Siddharth Balachandran Receives Mohammed bin Rashid Al Maktoum Medal for Philanthropy

-PNN Dubai [UAE], June 11: Siddharth Balachandran, a UAE-based Indian entrepreneur and philanthropist, has been awarded the Mohammed bin ...
+Dubai [UAE], June 11: Siddharth Balachandran, a UAE-based Indian entrepreneur and philanthropist, has been awarded the Mohammed bin Rashid ...

 Dubai [UAE], June 11: Siddharth Balachandran, a UAE-based Indian entrepreneur and philanthropist, has been awarded the Mohammed bin Rashid Al Maktoum Medal for Philanthropy, one of the highest civilian honors in the United Arab Emirates for humanitarian work.